whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 As a healthy community of people with high expectations, your group's standards of appropriate behavior will become the laws you live by -- laws based not on dominance, exploitation and selfishness but on justice, generosity, integrity, kindness, and bravery.

 The Haudenosaunee writers described how their "society was founded on concepts of moral justice, not statute law."[xxx-basic call to consciousness|p38] Such a society can only exist when everyone has that spiritual strength to stand for what's right.
-And building new healthy communities where people joyfully cultivate that spiritual strength together is part of the path to building new healthy nations.
+And building new healthy communities where people joyfully cultivate that spiritual strength together is part of the path to building a new healthy nation.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #33<br/>Talk clearly about the kind of friendship you want</div>
 <div class="rev-act-body">Think about what kind of friendships you want.
 Approach someone with whom you want a strong friendship, and ask if they'd like to discuss the sort of relationship you two could have.
 Tell them clearly what you want, such as a friendship where each person can rely on the other to tell the truth, to share, and protect and support each other in hard times.
 Tell them that you're willing to commit to these things -- whatever qualities you choose -- to make this friendship real.
 Ask them what they want in the friendship and what they will commit to.
 Find common ground, so you're both excited about the quality of friendship you're committing to have with each other.<br/><br/>When you set clear, high standards and meet them, and help each other grow from mistakes, this creates deep trust faster than just "letting the relationship happen."</div></div>